Smartwyre/sre-interview-test/terraform/project2/README.md

 ## Solution

+- Update the project
-- Update this README.md with the instructions to solve the problem
+- Add any command line instructions to this README.md

+Important: do not reference the command documentation, we want to see actual usage and referencing our resources i.e. if you need to use the "plan" command we would expect "terraform plan" not a link to https://www.terraform.io/cli/commands/plan